Google Autocomplete: A Complete SEO Guide

 Understanding user intent is important because it guides the goal of the page, its messaging, its layout, and even imagery.
 We know pages perform best when they fully satisfy the user intent of a search query.

-Using Autocomplete to better understand user intent is also quite involved and laborious since visiting many different webpages in the search results tied to specific predictions is going to take some time, focus, and content consumption.
+You can use Autocomplete to better understand user intent, but doing so can be involved and laborious.
+Taking the time to visit many different web pages in the search results tied to specific predictions is going to take some time, focus, and content consumption.
+But the information you can mine from this method is invaluable.

 Keywords overlap various stages of user intent, and without more keyword context, it can be tough to understand the intent.